akhdir/price-extraction/README.md

 # web-price-extraction
-web-price-extraction extracts the prices of several e-commerce sites
+web-price-extraction extracts the prices from a several e-commerce sites